NLP-Discourse-SoochowU/GAN_DP/README.md

 researchers to directly apply it to other NLP tasks.

 We have explained in paper that there are some differences between the XLNet-based systems and the other systems.
-I re-checked the system and found that there are still two points that I forgot to mention: (i) We did not use the sentence and paragraph boundaries in the Chinese system, because the performance is bad; (ii) In the English XLNet-based parser, we did not input the EDU vectors into RNNs before split point encoding.
+I re-checked the system and found that there are still two points that I forgot to mention:
+**(i)** We did not use the sentence and paragraph boundaries in the Chinese system, because the performance is bad;

+**(ii)** In the English XLNet-based parser, we did not input the EDU vectors into RNNs before split point encoding.

 #### Performance Evaluation

-As stated in the paper, we employ the original Parseval (Morey et al. 2017) to evaluate our English DRS parser and report the micro-averaged F1 score as performance.
+As stated in the paper, we employ the *original Parseval (Morey et al. 2017)* to evaluate our English DRS parser and report the **micro-averaged F1-score** as performance.
 We did not report the results based on Marcu's RST Parseval because the metric will overestimate the performance level of DRS parsing.

-Moreover, as we know, when using RST Parseval, we actually have 19 relation categories considered for performance calculation, i.e., the 18 rhetorical relations and the **SPAN** tag accounts for more than a half of the relation labels in the RST-DT corpus.
+As we know, when using *RST Parseval*, we actually have 19 relation categories considered for performance calculation, i.e., the 18 rhetorical relations and the **SPAN** tag which accounts for more than a half of the relation labels in the RST-DT corpus.
 And the additional SPAN tag will bring in another unfairness which enlarges the uncertainty of performance comparison.
 Specifically, the systems that predict relation tags for the parent node will show weaker performance than the systems that predict relation for each child node.
 Why?
-The second kind of system also uses the SPAN tag for model training and this brings additional gradients for the model to maximize the rewards by directly assigning SPAN label to some tree nodes.
+The second kind of system uses the SPAN tag for model training and this will bring in additional gradients for the model to maximize the rewards by directly assigning SPAN label to some tree nodes.
 However, for the systems in the first category, the SPAN labels are assigned only according to their predicted Nuclearity category.
-For reference, we report the results of (Yu et al. 2018) and ours on **SPAN**:
+Here we report the results of (Yu et al. 2018) and ours on **SPAN** for reference:

 ```
 --- system ---------- P ---- R ---- F